-(In the light of a row over a proposal to rename a municipal garden in Mumbai's Govandi after Tipu Sultan, The Quint is republishing the following article on Tipu Sultan’s contribution to rocket technology from its archives.
+(The Quint is republishing the following article on Tipu Sultan’s contribution to rocket technology from its archives on 4 May 2022 to mark his death anniversary.
 It was originally published in 2017.)

 Mysore rockets, developed and deployed by Tipu Sultan’s army during the Anglo-Mysore wars, was one of the first weaponised metal rockets.
 The British, who suffered heavy losses because of these rockets, were quick to learn and adopt them into their arsenal.

 Not only did these rockets play a big role in the Anglo-Mysore wars, they also influenced the defeat of Napoleon in the battle of Waterloo.
 Rockets developed by the British based on Tipu’s designs even find a mention in American national anthem – Star Spangled Banner.

 Following the invention of gunpowder, the Chinese and Europeans had tested rockets using bamboo tubes.
 As they lacked the range and stability required for long-range weapons, they were soon replaced by cannons.
 However, in late 1700s Tipu experimented by replacing bamboo tubes with iron tubes.

 Because bamboo was a weaker material, the amount of gun powder loaded in the tubes was limited.
 With the iron tubes, Mysore army could load more gun powder in the rockets, providing it with more speed and additional range.
 Tipu’s rockets boasted of ranges of up to 2 km, because of the introduction of high quality iron.